Personal Website of Levi Neuwirth

 • I prefer to use Python over R for statistical computing, but use both.

 • I have worked in both C# and Java in the past, and think both are fairly nice to work with in certain use cases, but I would now go with Go or Rust in just about any of the cases where I used to use them.
+In fact, I actually think Java is quite a remarkable language (and do not feel similarly enthused by C#.)

 • I don't know much about Zig yet, but I'm learning it and it seems pretty sweet.